Louis Bherer, M.Ps. Ph.D.

 Doctoral Student M.A.

-Marianne is currently pursuing her doctoral studies in clinical neuropsychology at the University of Montreal (D.Psy.).
+Marianne is currently pursuing her doctoral studies in clinical neuropsychology at the Université de Montréal (D.Psy.).
 Her doctoral project, supervised by Dr. Louis Bherer and Dr. Paolo Vitali, investigates the effects of physical exercise on cognition in primary progressive aphasia.

 Marianne Lévesque